Contact Us Today (424) 372-3112

 This means a felony conviction is not always permanent.
-In California, there are many “wobbler” crimes, which means a criminal case can be filed as either a misdemeanor or felony offense.
-Determining whether a “wobbler” is a misdemeanor or felony is made by a prosecutor when charging allegations are formally filed or a judge at sentencing.
+In California, there are many “wobbler” crimes, which are offenses that can be charged as either a misdemeanor or a felony depending on the circumstances.
+This flexibility allows for a more nuanced approach to justice, providing reassurance and confidence in the system.
+Determining whether a “wobbler” is a misdemeanor or felony is made by a prosecutor when charging allegations are formally filed or by a judge at sentencing.

-Under California Penal Code § 17(b), a judge has the authority to reclassify a “wobbler” from a felony to a misdemeanor, provided you meet the eligibility criteria and a motion is filed in court.
-The judge's discretion also allows for the reduction of a felony offense, even if the prosecutor objects.
+California Penal Code § 17(b) grants a judge the authority to reclassify a “wobbler” from a felony to a misdemeanor, provided you meet the eligibility criteria and a motion is filed in court.
+The judge's discretion ensures a fair consideration, even if the prosecutor objects to the reduction.

-A Penal Code 17(b) motion is highly discretionary, and it's crucial to have the support of a criminal defense lawyer.
-Their expertise will help you navigate the details and provide advice on how to proceed with a petition to reduce, ensuring you feel guided and supported throughout the process.
+A Penal Code 17(b) motion is highly discretionary, underscoring the need for the support of a criminal defense lawyer.
+Their expertise will help you navigate the details and provide guidance on how to proceed with a petition to reduce, ensuring you feel supported and guided throughout the process, relieving you of the burden of navigating the legal complexities alone.

-The benefits of reducing a felony conviction to a misdemeanor are numerous and can significantly improve your quality of life.
-For instance, if you are asked on an employee application if you were ever convicted of a felony, you can honestly answer “no.” This alone could increase your chances of securing a job.
-Another potential benefit is the restoration of your California gun rights, providing reassurance and confidence in the potential positive outcomes.
+The benefits of reducing a felony conviction to a misdemeanor are numerous and can significantly enhance your quality of life.
+For instance, it can improve your chances of securing a job by allowing you to honestly answer "no" to the felony conviction question on an employee application.
+Additionally, it can restore your California gun rights, providing reassurance and confidence in the potential positive outcomes.

-Our Los Angeles criminal defense attorneys are providing an overview below to help readers better understand reducing a felony conviction to a misdemeanor under Penal Code 17(b).
+Our Los Angeles criminal defense attorneys provide an overview below to help readers better understand how to reduce a felony conviction to a misdemeanor under Penal Code 17(b).

 What Felony Crimes Are Eligible for a Reduction?